Zongheng00/ViDove/README.md

 </details>

 ## Release
+- [03/03/24]  We are happy to tell you that you could try to use RAG-boosted translation by selecting specific domain assistant in the UI under the translation section.
 - [12/20]🔥**ViDove V0.1 Released**: We are happy to release our initial version of ViDove: End-to-end Video Translation Toolkit.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>